huggingface/blog/introducing-doi.md

 Have ideas for more improvements we can make?
 Many features just like these come directly from community feedback.
 Drop us a note or tweet us at [@HuggingFace](https://twitter.com/huggingface) to share yours or open an issue on [huggingface/hub-docs](https://github.com/huggingface/hub-docs/issues) 🤗

+Thanks DataCite team for this partnership!
+Thanks Alix Leroy for contributing to this project.